 - We are ready and excited to accept 2021-22 applications to our undergraduate, graduate, and premedical programs as planned.

 We want to direct your attention to Socialize Remotely, which is University-wide platform designed to bring us together.
 You can publicize your own creative online event to connect with other students or explore a variety of online gatherings designed by other students, faculty, and staff.

 We expect that most of you will be able to finish your projects as originally planned.
 However, some of you will certainly experience delays.
 Particular, if you were working in a lab or if your research methods required in-person interaction.
 If you are experiencing timing issues due to the COVID 19 pandemic, please email email@example.com with the subject line “COVID-19 virus – thesis proposal due date concerns.”
 We will work with you, along with your thesis director, to help ensure you have the time you need to successfully finish your thesis.

-The degree course search will be updated to display courses in the live, web conference as meeting the on-campus requirement.
+The new 2021-22 degree course search will be updated to display courses in the live, web conference as meeting the on-campus requirement.

-While we won’t be able to gather together in semester-long or weekend on-campus courses, we will find new ways to connect as a community online, including expanded CARC webinars on important racial issues in order for us to engage in courageous conversations.
+While we won’t be able to gather together in semester-long or weekend on-campus courses, we will find new ways to connect as a community online, including expanded CARC, Dean of Students, Admissions, Academic Advising, and Harvard Extension School Student Association (HESA) live webinars in order for us to engage in courageous and meaningful conversations.

 Both Your Health and Education Are Paramount to Us